 The Strangers.
 It’s been the name of a horror movie, an online journal project, a superteam, a podcast and, in its singular form, a cornerstone of existentialism.
 But The Strangers we’re talking about is Mort Castle’s 1984 horror novel that has a guy cosplaying as the emptiness of interstellar space model for the cover.
 Castle only wrote four novels, but he’s a well-known horror writing instructor who’s written about 4,000,000,0000 short stories, including Will Errickson’s favorite, “The Old Man and the Dead” about Ernest Hemingway: Zombie Hunter.

 Reading cheap old horror paperbacks is like playing Russian Roulette with a gun that’s got five bullets in its chambers.
 Some old horror novels fail because their ideas are too normal.
-Some fail because they take weird ideas and do boring things with them (Tabitha King, I’m talking about your doll-fetish snoozer, Small World).
+Some fail because they take weird ideas and don’t execute them to their fullest potential (the idea behind Tabitha King’s Small World is so weird that it might be impossible for any book to execute it).
 Some fail because you open the first pages and find dried boogers stuck to them and really can’t bring yourself to continue.
 But it’s rare to find one that fails because it’s too good at what it does.
 Meet The Strangers.

 Let the back cover copy bring you up to speed: